xmos/lib_src/doc/rst/asynchronous_fifo/asynchronous_fifo.rst

 practical systems; only small drifts due to voltage and temperature changes but a system always has a startup condition which needs to be accommodated.

-The FIFO size must be at least twice the peak excepted perturbation to account for either a positive or negative PPM difference.
+The FIFO size must be at least twice the peak expected perturbation to account for either a positive or negative PPM difference.
 Should the FIFO underflow or overflow due to insufficient depth it will reset and wait to be filled to half and attempt to close the loop again.